otto-kokstein/audio-slicer/README.md

 A tool for slicing an audio file into individual parts based on specific times, e.g. a music album audio file into individual songs based on specific song start times.

+## Requirements

+The only required external module is pydub.
+The tool was tested with pydub version **0.25.1**.

 ## How to slice

 ### 1. Input directory